 I am an urban ethnographer.
-I aim to understand all aspects of urban community life - how communities form, how they're organized, and how they change over time.
+I aim to understand all aspects of urban community life in Los Angeles - how communities there form, how they're organized, and how they change over time.
 I also study where the lack of community leads to social isolation.
-I've published in Gender & Society, Du Bois Review, City & Community, Contemporary Sociology, and other academic journals.
+I've published in leading general and specialty social science journals, including Social Problems, Gender & Society, Du Bois Review, City & Community, and more.
 Currently, I am an assistant professor in the Department of Sociology at the University of Amsterdam.
 Prior to the UvA, I was a postdoctoral fellow at Rice University, where I continue to serve as a non-resident research fellow in the Religion and Public Life Program.
 I completed my doctorate in sociology from the University of California, Los Angeles (UCLA) in 2015.
 For a CV, contact me here.

 Before academia, I worked as a journalist and media professional.
 My past professional experience continues to influence the research questions I ask and the projects I choose to study.
 For more on my public writing, please click here.